About

 The Holy Cross Festival, Waltham Abbey

-Saturday 4th May 2024
+Saturday 3rd May 2025

-A Waltham Abbey event celebrating the bringing of the Miraculous Holy Cross from Montacute in Somerset to Waltham in 1035 by Tovi the Proud, Standard Bearer to King Cnut and of the six churches that have stood on the site.
+A Waltham Abbey tradition celebrating the bringing of the Miraculous Holy Cross from Montacute in Somerset to Waltham in 1035 by Tovi the Proud, Standard Bearer to King Cnut and of the six churches that have stood on the site.
 Waltham became a great place of pilgrimage because of the Holy Cross, and our event will show how pilgrims came from across the River Lea into the town and how they were received at the Abbey.

-Residents and visitors to the town are most welcome to join us on the walk, or just to watch as the procession passes.
+Residents and visitors to the town are most welcome to join in on the walk, or just to watch as the procession passes.
 Please note that the procession will be under the control of marshals, but participants walk at their own risk.

 Programme:

-In the Abbey Church
+11.30am - Tea/Coffee available in the Abbey Church

 The history of Waltham Abbey Church